odk-x/docs/odkx-src/trouble-shooting.rst

 This section covers issues that are specific to the Android device you are working with and how to solve these problems.

 .. note::
-  The ODK-X Basic Tool require an Android device with a version 4.4 or higher operating system.
+  The ODK-X basic tools require an Android device with a version 4.4 or higher operating system.

-Certain **Tecno** and **Infinix** devices run specific system settings which prevents applications from running in the background to conserve battery life and prevent the device from lagging, especially on low memory devices.
+Certain **Tecno** and **Infinix** devices run specific system settings which prevent applications from running in the background to conserve battery life.
+For the ODK-X applications to work, they need to be able to run in the device background.

-You will typically run into issues as a result of these devices system setting.
+You will typically run into issues as a result of these devices' system setting.
+Users with these devices will notice that the Survey and Tables applications do not start and the screens are stuck on a configuring loop.

 To solve for this, you have to enable :guilabel:`Auto-start` for the ODK-X applications on your device.